Penalty APR is a type of credit card interest that does just what the name suggests: it penalizes.

 How to avoid penalty APR

-Good financial habits and sound strategies, as outlined in the following tips, could prevent a lapse in your payment routine that opens the door to a higher interest rate.
+As outlined in the following tips, good financial habits could prevent a lapse in your payment routine that opens the door to a higher interest rate.

 - Don’t carry a balance.
 The best way to avoid a penalty APR is simple: pay your monthly credit card bill in full and on time.
 You might be able to avoid the penalty APR temporarily by making a minimum monthly payment, but unless you get your entire balance squared away in a timely manner, you could be just buying time.